-From this and other evidence, it will appear that the Amended Passengers' Act alone, as it has been hitherto administered, would have afforded no efficient remedy of the dreadful evils described by Dr. Morrin and Dr. Skey.
-Those evils have, however, been greatly mitigated by two measures of the Provincial Government: first, the application of a tax upon passengers from the United Kingdom, to providing shelter, medical attendance, and the means of further transport to destitute emigrants; secondly, the establishment of the Quarantine Station at Grosse Isle, a desert island some miles below Quebec, where all vessels arriving with cases of contagious disease are detained; the diseased persons are removed to an hospital, and emigrants not affected with disease are landed, and subjected to some discipline for the purpose of cleanliness, the ship also being cleaned while they remain on shore.
+From this and other evidence, it will appear that the Amended Passengers' Act alone, as it has hitherto been administered, would have afforded no efficient remedy of the dreadful evils described by Dr. Morrin and Dr. Skey.
+Those evils have, however been greatly mitigated by two measures of the provincial government: first, the application of a tax upon passengers from the United Kingdom, to providing shelter, medical attendance, and the means of further transport to destitute emigrants; secondly, the establishment of the quarantine station at Grosse Isle, a desert island some miles below Quebec, where all vessels arriving with cases of contagious disease are detained; the diseased persons are removed to an hospital and emigrants not affected with disease are landed, and subjected to some discipline for the purpose of cleanliness, the ship also being cleaned while they remained on shore.
 By these arrangements, the accumulation of wretched paupers at Quebec, and the spread of contagious disease, are prevented.
-An arrangement, made only in 1837. whereby the Quarantine physician at Grosse Isle decides whether or not an emigrant ship shall be detained there or proceed on its voyage, has, to use the words of Dr. Poole, "operated as a premium to care and attention on the part of the captain, and has had a salutary effect on the comfort of the emigrants."
+An arrangement, made only in 1837, whereby the quarantine physician at Gross Isle decides whether or not an emigrant ship shall be detained there or proceed on its voyage, has, to use the words of Dr. Poole, "operated as a premium to care and attention on the part of the captain, and has had a salutary effect on the comfort of the emigrants."

 I cordially rejoice in these improvements, but would observe that the chief means by which the good has been accomplished indicates the greatness of the evil that remains.
-The necessity of a Quarantine Establishment for preventing the importation of contagious disease from Britain to her Colonies, as if the emigrants had departed from one of those Eastern countries which are the home of the plague, shows beyond a doubt either that our very system of emigration is most defective, or that it is most carelessly administered.
+The necessity of a quarantine establishment for preventing the importation of contagious disease from Britain to her colonies, as if the emigrants had departed from one of these eastern countries which are the home of the plague, shows beyond a doubt either that our very system of emigration is most defective, or that it is most carelessly administered.

 It is, I know, contended in this country that, though great defects existed formerly, present arrangements are very different and no longer objectionable.
-For example, in the Report of the Agent General for Emigration from the United Kingdom, ordered by the House of Commons to be printed 14th May 1838, it is stated, with reference to that emigration to the Canadas before the year 1832, which has been described by Dr. Morrin and Dr. Skey, eye-witnesses of the miseries and calamities that took place, that "these great multitudes had gone out by their own means, and disposed of themselves through their own efforts, without any serious or lasting inconvenience."
-"A practice," it is added, "which appeared to thrive so well spontaneously."

-The same Report states, with reference to the present operation of the Passengers' Act, and the officers employed by the Colonial department to superintend its execution, that "their duty is to give ease and security to the resort to the Colonies, and to promote the observance of the salutary provisions of the Passengers' Act.
+For example, in the port of the agent general for emigration from the United Kingdom, ordered by the House of Commons to be printed 14th May, 1838, it is stated, with reference to that emigration to the Canadas, before the year 1832, which has been described by Dr. Morrin and Dr. Skey, eye-witnesses of the miseries and calamities that took place, that "these great multitudes had gone out by their own means, and disposed of themselves through their own efforts, without any serious or lasting inconvenience." . . .
+"A practice." it is added, "which appeared to thrive so well spontaneously."
+The same report states, with reference to the present operation of the Passengers' Act, and the officers employed by the Colonial Department to superintend its execution, that "their duty is to give ease and security to the resort to the colonies, and to promote the observance of the salutary provisions of the Passengers' Act.
 In all that relates to emigration they constitute, as it were, in every port the appointed poor man's friend.
-They take notice whether the ship offered for his conveyance is safe, and fit for its purpose; they see to the sufficiency of the provisions on board; they prohibit overcrowding; and they make every effort to avert or to frustrate those numerous and heartless frauds which are but too constantly attempted at the moment of departure upon the humbler classes of emigrants."
-"Every effort," adds the Reporter, speaking of emigrants to North America, "is made for the ease and safety of their transit."
+They take notice whether the ship offered for his conveyance is safe, and fit for its purpose; they see to the sufficiency of the provisions on board; they prohibit over-crowding; and they make every effort to avert or to frustate those numerous and heartless frauds which are but too constantly attempted at the moment of departure upon the humbler classes of emigrants," "Every effort," adds the reporter, speaking of emigrants to North America, " is made for the ease and safety of their intransit"